agude/agude.github.io/_posts/2016-11-01-switrs_to_sqlite.md

 title: "Introducing 'SWITRS to SQLite'"
 description: >
-  The State of California stores information about all the traffic accidents in the state in the SWITRS database; this script lets you convert it to SQLite!
+  The State of California stores information about all the traffic accidents in the state in the SWITRS database; this script lets you convert it to SQLite for easy querying!
 image: /files/switrs_to_sqlite/chp.jpg
 ---